edilio/programming-notes/cs2510/lectures-summary.md

 }
 ```

-25.1.2 Introducing Iterables
+### 25.1.2 Introducing Iterables

 Let’s say that an object is iterable if there exists some Iterator implementation for it.
-That sounds like another interface, which is also defined for us by Java:
+That sounds like another interface, which is also defined for us by `Java`:

 ```java
 // Represents anything that can be iterated over